 This situation needs to be resolved with immediate effect.
 Mr. Mnangagwa is unable to resolve it, which is why the best way forward for him is to open up an all-inclusive dialogue process, which will expose this military junta and through a democratic process kick them out of power.

-You agitate against a number of government measures: the 2% tax raise, a raise in student fees and specifically the current monetary policy.
+Q: You agitate against a number of government measures: the 2% tax raise, a raise in student fees and specifically the current monetary policy.
 Correct?

-We believe that government is not sincere in taking those measures.
+A: We believe that government is not sincere in taking those measures.
 A good example is the issue of the austerity measures, where the government put up a two percent tax on every transaction that is above 10 dollars.
 And yet, the government continues to import huge vehicles for the chefs, for the chiefs, for themselves.
 Hefty packages and allowances and salaries for themselves.